Salal Dam: Siltation

 Sediment is a serious problem among Himalayan rivers (since the Himalayas are young mountains).
 The Chenab river, especially, carries more silt than the others even among the 'Western Rivers'.
 Its annual silt load is estimated to be 32000000 m3.

 From the very first year of operation, the reservoir of the Salal dam started silting up.
 Two severe floods in 1988 and 1992 further accelerated the siltation.
 Within five years, the reservoir got silted up almost entirely.
 As a result, the reservoir capacity got reduced from the intended 231000 acre.ft to 7000 acre.ft.

-As per the 1978 Salal agreement, the reservoir had to be maintained at Constant Full Reservoir Level at 487.68 m asl.
+As per the 1978 Salal agreement, the reservoir had to be maintained at Constant Full Reservoir Level at 487.68 m above sea level.
 Six under-sluices that were provided during the construction had to be plugged at the beginning of operation.
 Consequently, the 9.14 m high spillway gates form the only live storage of the reservoir.
 The rest is dead storage, which ended up acting as a siltation tank.
 To alleviate the problem, the spillway gates are being opened at least once a month during the monsoon season as a desilting mechanism, with a discharge of about 4,250 cumecs.
 This is reported to have recovered some of the reservoir capacity, increasing it to 10000 acre.ft.